All Episodes

 He's got two fucking eyes that go different directions.

-Looks like a frog.
+Looks like a fraud.

-That guy's not shooting a fucking 30 out of 6 at 200 yards at a direct hit to a neck.
+That guy's not shooting a fucking 30 out 6 at 200 yards at a direct hit to a neck.

-Not gonna happen.
+Not going to happen.

-Think we can all agree on that.
+I think we can all agree on that.

 Fuck, dude.